Ikea recalls its new pet water fountain after two dogs die

 Ikea’s new Lurvig water dispenser looked like a great idea–until it started to kill pets.
-After two dogs died after getting their heads stuck in the device, the Swedish company has decided to recall all units, warning that its product can become a deadly trap if your small pet decides to stick its head up the dome-shaped water container.
+Two dogs died after getting their heads stuck in the device, so the Swedish company has decided to recall all units, warning that its product can become a deadly trap if your small pet decides to insert its head up the dome-shaped water container.

 The water dispenser is no longer available in the company’s catalog and it’s been recalled globally following the two fatal incidents, which Ikea says killed two dogs in undisclosed locations.
 The $7.99 water dispenser was one of the 75 pet products introduced last October by the Stockholm-based corporation.
 The Lurvig product line includes everything from leashes, collars, and bowls, to cat houses, dog beds, and poop bag dispensers.
 It’s one of several recent strategic steps Ikea has made towards transforming itself from a furniture company to a lifestyle brand.